 Here we mention some tips that small seasonal businesses can do for managing cash flow around the year:

 Identify Slow Seasons

 The first thing you need to do as part of resolving this issue is to identify the slow seasons that you have in your part of the world.
 If you’re a ski resort providing skiing equipment and experiences to customers, your slow season would be the summer season.
 Hence, you can outline this for your assistance.

-Once you have this information listed down, you can tell whether you need a small business loan at a given time or not.
+Once you have this information listed down, you can tell whether you need small business funding at a given time or not.
 If you have a limited cash balance in the summer season, you shouldn’t worry about it because this is your off season without the snow.

 Create a Budget Accordingly